McClain County Health Services

-You may fill out and bring this client information worksheet with you to the clinic.
+To reduce your wait time, you may fill out and bring this client information form with you to the clinic.
 If you don't know where to turn for medical care, please call and we will try to help you find services.

 Cost of Services: